 And that's where I had to HOLD the space by saying NO.

 It's really not enough to create the space, holding the space is where the real work comes into play.

-So think about the ways that you’d like to create space for yourself.
+So think about the ways that you'd like to create and hold space for yourself.

 And then design a boundary that preserves the space you are creating for yourself.